kubernetes/kube-state-metrics/README.md

 service account token that has read-only access to the Kubernetes cluster.

 ## Kubernetes Deployment

+DISCLAIMER: At the moment the Docker image is hosted under a private account until we managed to push it to an official google-containers repo and integrate it with the release chain.

 To deploy this project, you can simply run `kubectl apply -f kubernetes` and a Kubernetes service and deployment will be created.
 The service already has a `prometheus.io/scrape: 'true'` annotation and if you added the recommended Prometheus service-endpoint scraping configuration, Prometheus will pick it up automatically and you can start using the generated metrics right away.

 # Development